CSCfi/csc-user-guide/docs/support/tutorials/cmdline-handson.md

 - **Are all nodes similar?
 Should we limit which resources SLURM may give us?**
 - **If we want to run a different cp2k system do we need to rerun the scaling test?**

-## Archive a file
-### (this probably should go and be replaced with some Allas stuff?
-Or be included in a different, Allas-specific tutorial to make the whole thing more modular)

-* for the impatient, a-put with defaults
-    * how to get files back
-* or manually, create a bucket in Allas
-* put your files there
-* ...